 - A sample panel consisting of three or more tiles of the proposed material, showing how it will look when installed.

 The Woods at Issaquah Neighborhood

-Prior to contracting with any Issaquah roofers, Area homeowners living in The Woods must submit a request for roof replacement.
+Prior to contracting with any Issaquah roofers, Area homeowners living in The Woods development must submit a request for roof replacement.
 The request should be sent to the Construction Committee.
 Each request is reviewed case by case.
 The Committee will consider whether the proposed roofing materials are consistent with the overall appearance and design of the neighborhood.